EHS Management & Compliance

 - Maintain a safe and healthy working environment for all employees, contractors and guests

-- Foster a culture of EHS excellence that is built on integrity, accountability, collaboration and active employee participation, and seek to continuously improve our systems, processes and standards in further support of that culture
+- Foster a culture of EHS excellence that is built on science, integrity, accountability, personal responsibility, collaboration and active employee participation

-- Investigate and implement approaches to reduce the resources we use during the design, development and manufacturing of our products and delivery of commercial services, so as to minimize our impact on the environment
+- Minimize our impact on the environment by identifying and implementing approaches to reduce the resources we use during the design, development and manufacture of our products

-- Understand the potential hazards associated with our products and take action to reduce any potential risks or adverse impacts
+- Understand the potential hazards associated with our products and take action to minimize any potential risks or adverse impacts

-- Promote EHS excellence in our supply chain and expect third parties doing work on our behalf to do the same.
-We enter into business relationships with partners that share our commitment to responsible EHS stewardship
+- Promote EHS excellence in our supply chain by entering into business relationships with partners that share our commitment to responsible EHS stewardship

-The Global Safety and Environment (GSE) department is responsible for the global EHS Management System is based on the “Plan, Do, Check, Act” model, which allows us to assess and continually improve our practices over time.
-The model is implemented through a set of interwoven business processes that span the corporation:
+The Global Safety and Environment (GSE) department is responsible for the global EHS Management System which is based on the “Plan, Do, Check, Act” model.
+This enables us to assess and continually improve our practices over time.
+The model is implemented globally through a set of interwoven business processes that span the corporation:

-- The planning process includes development of goals, objectives and metrics based on a review of company performance, EHS programs, applicable regulations and external factors that may impact our business (PLAN)
+- Our planning process includes developing goals, objectives and metrics based on a review of our company’s performance, EHS programs, applicable regulations and external factors that may impact our business (PLAN)

-- Activities are performed by using standards, guidelines and tools that are integrated into the EHS Management System, and include specific expectations for sites and operating organizations [DO]
+- Activities are performed by using standards, guidelines and tools that are integrated into the EHS Management System and include specific expectations for sites and operating organizations (DO)

-- Corrective actions and continuous-improvement initiatives are established to resolve EHS concerns that are surfaced during performance reviews, assessments, audits and routine surveillance of the regulatory landscape.
+- Corrective actions and continuous-improvement initiatives are established to resolve EHS concerns that have surfaced during periodic assessments, audits and routine surveillance of the regulatory landscape.
 We track our corrective actions centrally to ensure proper oversight.
 (ACT)

-We have a global standard that defines the Environmental Health & Safety (EHS) training expectations for employees in of three categories:
+We have a global standard that defines the EHS training expectations for employees in three categories:

-- Managers—covers specific management responsibilities with regard to safety and environmental compliance and promoting a “safety first” culture
+- Manager training covers specific management responsibilities with regard to safety and environmental compliance and promoting a “safety-first” culture

-- EHS professionals—designed to drive and expand technical expertise and improved EHS capabilities around the world
+- EHS professional training is designed to expand technical expertise and improve our EHS capabilities around the world

-- Overall employee population—covers the specific information our employees need to perform their jobs in a safe and environmentally compliant manner, focusing on hazards they encounter on the job and the corresponding control measures
+- Employee training covers the specific information our employees need to perform their jobs in a safe and environmentally compliant manner, focusing on hazards they encounter on the job and the corresponding control measures

-Our commitment to the environment and employee health and safety begins with the company’s Executive Committee, which has established the corporate Environmental, Health & Safety (EHS) Council.
+Our commitment to the environment and employee health and safety begins with the company’s Executive Committee, which has established the corporate EHS Council.

-This council, composed of senior-level executives from all business units, is responsible for overall EHS governance as well as leading and driving enterprise-wide excellence in EHS management and performance.
+The EHS Council is composed of senior-level executives representing all business units, and is responsible for overall EHS governance, as well as for leading and driving enterprise-wide excellence in EHS management and performance.
 In 2019, the EHS Council formally met four times, with additional off-cycle communications as needed.